sourcecred/docs/docs/beta/plugins/discord.md

 identity.
 For example, if a contributor had a Discord user account and a GitHub account, then the identity plugin can merge those identities together.

-Users are connected to messages they author, to messages they react to, and to messages that mention them.
+Users are connected to posts they author, to posts they react to, and to posts that mention them.

-- **Message**:
+- **Post**:

 A Discord message, e.g.
 ["Welcome to the SourceCred community!"](https://discordapp.com/channels/453243919774253079/715770410955964477/715776215528505385).